Fraser-Dwyer/Advanced-Computer-Graphics/README.md

 # Advanced-Computer-Graphics

-Contains images and executables from my year 3 Advanced Computer Graphics module
+Contains images and executables produced in my third year module: Advanced Computer Graphics

 As per the lecturer's request, all code is hidden in a private submodule

-However, I have included the executables in this repository which result in the images as shown below
+The images produced below are a result of using a raytracer in C++ built from scratch

 <table width="100%">
   <tr>